 Is the radiation dangerous?

 Exposure to large amounts of radiation can be harmful.
-However, there is no direct evidence that low exposures to radiation are harmful – but it is considered sensible to limit exposures to the lowest amount possible.
+There is no direct evidence that low exposures to radiation are harmful, but it is considered sensible to limit exposures to the lowest amount possible.

 If treatment decisions depend on findings, then the risk to your health from not having the scan is likely to be much greater than that from the scan itself.

 PET/CT scans are carried out on an outpatient basis.
-This means you won’t need to stay in hospital overnight.
+This means you will not need to stay in hospital overnight.

 It is important to arrive on time for your scan as the radiotracer used has a short shelf-life and your scan may be cancelled if you are late.